-- On OS/390 without CICS, there is one channel initiator for each queue manager and it runs as a separate address space.
-It monitors the system-defined queue SYSTEM.CHANNEL.INITQ, which is the initiation queue for all the transmission queues. - On OS/390, if you are using CICS for distributed queuing, there is no channel initiator.
-To implement triggering, use the CICS trigger monitor transaction, CKTI, to monitor the initiation queue. - MQSeries for Windows does not support triggering and does not have channel initiators. - On OS/400 you cannot start more than three channel initiators. - On other platforms, you can start as many channel initiators as you like, specifying a name for the initiation queue for each one.
+- On OS/390 native distributed queuing, there is one channel initiator for each queue manager and it runs as a separate address space.
+You start it using the MQSeries command START CHINIT, which you would normally issue as part of your queue manager startup.
+It monitors the system-defined queue SYSTEM.CHANNEL.INITQ, which is the initiation queue that is recommended for all the transmission queues. - On OS/390, if you are using CICS for distributed queuing, there is no channel initiator.
+To implement triggering, use the CICS trigger monitor transaction, CKTI, to monitor the initiation queue. - MQSeries for Windows does not support triggering and does not have channel initiators. - On other platforms, you can start as many channel initiators as you like, specifying a name for the initiation queue for each one.
 Normally you need only one initiator.
-V5.1 of MQSeries for AIX, HP-UX, OS/2 Warp, Sun Solaris, and Windows NT allows you to start three, by default, but you can change this value.
+V5.1 of MQSeries for AIX, AS/400, Compaq Tru64 UNIX, HP-UX, OS/2 Warp, Sun Solaris and Windows NT allows you to start up to three (the default value) but you can change this value.
+On these platforms that support clustering, when you start a queue manager, a channel initiator is automatically started too.